-This course will focus upon the metabolic, endocrine and nutritional disorders of bone.
+Metabolic bone diseases are a diverse group of diseases that result in abnormalities of bone mass, structure mineral homeostasis, bone turnover, or growth.
+This course will focus upon the common metabolic, endocrine and nutritional disorders of the axial and appendicular skeleton.
 Identification of plain film radiographic features will be emphasized.
 Resident tutorial sessions and lab exercises will be expected.
-The resident will also be lab assistant in Bone Pathology III, a professional level course at UWS that familiarizes students with the radiological manifestations, clinical and laboratory presentations, and management of nutritional, metabolic, endocrine, and hematological conditions affecting the skeletal systems.
-Upon completion of this course, the resident will be expected to pass a written and an oral exam administered by the residency director.
+Upon completion of this course, the resident will be expected to pass a comprehensive written and practical examinations focusing on topics covered throughout the first year of the residency.
 (1+2)

-MID8110 Hematopoietic Disorders of Bone (0.5 credits)
+MDI8110 Hematopoietic Disorders of Bone (0.5 credits)

-This course will focus upon the hematopoietic disorders of bone.
+This course will focus upon the common hematopoietic disorders of the axial and appendicular skeleton.
 Identification of plain film radiographic features will be emphasized.
 Resident tutorial sessions and lab exercises will be expected.
-The resident will also be lab assistant and/or primary instructor in Bone Pathology III, a professional level course at UWS that familiarizes students with the radiological manifestations, clinical and laboratory presentations, and management or the hematological disorders of bone.
-Upon completion of this course, the resident will be expected to pass a written and an oral exam administered by the residency director.
+Upon completion of this course, the resident will be expected to pass a comprehensive written and practical examinations focusing on topics covered throughout the first year of the residency.
 (0+1)